Trams in Brussels: Development of the network

 Between 2006 and 2009, a phased transformation of the network took place, with the aim of improving regularity and relieving overcrowding.
-The premetro service between North station and Albert was restructured with fewer lines passing through it, but at more regular intervals.
+The premetro service between Brussels-North railway station and Albert was restructured with fewer lines passing through it, but at more regular intervals.
 These routes use the new longer Bombardier trams.
-The major part of the North-South Axis (from Lemonnier to Rogier) is now used only by lines 3 and 4 during the day, branded Chrono.
-Tram line 55 from Schaerbeek (north of Brussels) that used to use the North-South Axis now terminates at Rogier.
-The old line 52 was replaced by line 3 in the north (from Brussels-South railway station to Thomas and from Van Praet to Esplanade), 82 (from Drogenbos to Lemonnier) and 32 in the south.
+The major part of the North–South Axis (from Lemonnier to Rogier) is now used only by lines 3 and 4 during the day, branded Chrono.
+Tram line 55 from Schaerbeek (north of Brussels) that used to use the North–South Axis now terminates at Rogier.
+The old line 52 was replaced by line 3 in the north (from Brussels-South to Thomas and from Van Praet to Esplanade), 82 (from Drogenbos to Lemonnier) and 32 in the south.
 The old tram line 56 was also withdrawn.

 A previously implemented part of the plan was the creation of line 25 in April 2007.
-Line 25 goes from Rogier to the Boondael/Boondaal railway station following the route of the former line 90 from Rogier to Buyl, then leaves the outer ring towards the Université Libre de Bruxelles campus of Solbosch.
+Line 25 goes from Rogier to the Boondael/Boondaal railway station following the route of the former line 90 from Rogier to Buyl, then leaves the outer ring towards the Université libre de Bruxelles (ULB)'s Solbosch/Solbos campus.

-On 14 March 2011, old lines 23 and 24 were merged to create the new eastern semicircular premetro line 7 which runs almost entirely in its own right of way from Heizel/Heysel in the north to Vanderkindere in the south.
+On 14 March 2011, old lines 23 and 24 were merged to create the new eastern semicircular premetro line 7, which runs almost entirely in its own right of way from Heysel/Heizel in the north to Vanderkindere in the south.